Join the College New Graduate

 Plan for delays related to the following:

-- time taken to obtain a police information (criminal records) check that includes the vulnerable sector within 90 days preceding submission of the application for registration,
+- Time taken to obtain a police information (criminal records) check that includes the vulnerable sector within 60 days preceding submission of the application for registration.

 - Submitting legible original documents.